mblstamps/stamps2024/ACCESS-jetstream2-computing-resource-request/README.md

 > We plan to use this allocation (BIO240064) with 60 concurrent m3.large instances for a bioinformatics course we are running.
 The starting limit is set to 10.
 >
 > Could you please help with increasing the allotted quotas so that we will be able to run up to 60 m3.large instances concurrently on this allocation, including cores, ram, volume, ports, available IP addresses, and whatever other magic you folks take care of that I'm naive to?
 >
+> We would also like to be able to use the 4 TB we specified for Jetstream2 Storage as a shared volume attached to all instances.
+We've done this with Manila in the past.
+Could you please enable that for us?
+>
 > Thank you for any help!
 > -Mike